IT-Academy-BCN/ita-challenges-backend/GUIDELINES.md

 # 2. WORK PROCEDURES

 ## 2.1 First things to do in the project
 ### 2.1.1.
-Add your name and GitHub to the  contributors.md file
+Add your name and GitHub User to contributors.md file

 1. Clone the ita-challenges-backend repository from GitHub to your local system: